 362 The Root of Man’s Resistance and Disobedience to Christ

-1 The divinity of Christ is above all men, therefore He is the highest authority of all created beings.
+1 The divinity of Christ is above all men; therefore, He is the highest authority of all created beings.
 This authority is His divinity, that is, the disposition and being of God Himself, which determines His identity.
 Therefore, no matter how normal His humanity, it is undeniable that He has the identity of God Himself; no matter from which standpoint He speaks and howsoever He obeys the will of God, it cannot be said that He is not God Himself.

 2 Foolish and ignorant men often regard the normal humanity of Christ as a flaw.
 No matter how He expresses and reveals the being of His divinity, man is unable to acknowledge that He is Christ.
 And the more that Christ demonstrates His obedience and humility, the more lightly foolish men regard Christ.
 There are even those who adopt toward Him an attitude of exclusion and contempt, yet place those “great men” of lofty images upon the table to be worshiped.
-Man’s resistance to and disobedience of God come from the fact that the substance of the incarnate God submits to the will of God, as well as from the normal humanity of Christ; herein lies the source of man’s resistance to and disobedience of God.
+Man’s resistance to and disobedience of God come from the fact that the substance of the incarnate God submits to the will of God, as well as from the normal humanity of Christ; this is the source of man’s resistance to and disobedience of God.

 Adapted from “The Substance of Christ Is Obedience